 You are welcome to call or text me if you have additional questions about this presentation.
 My contact information is on the first slide, and I will try to respond quickly.
-Bear in mind that there is a time difference of 9 or 10 hours.

 The final slide is what you are hoping to achieve.